bisqwit/babysteps_saveedit/README.md

-You should not skip steps 1 and 5, because then you risk backing up a broken file that is half-way being updated, as the game continuously updates the savefile.
+You should not skip steps 1 and 5, because then you risk backing up a broken file that is half-way being updated, as the game continuously updates the savefile in non-atomic fashion.

 ### To load a quicksave (quickload? / restore a checkpoint):